haodong404/picture_box/README.md

     enable: boolean,
     // Does it need lossy compression.
 It has a lower priority.
     // It would be overrided by Resolve.lossy.
-    lossy: boolean
+    lossy: boolean,
+    // Which picture in a scheme should be the Frontend thumbnail.
+    // It must be one of the value in a Scheme.
+    thumbnail: string, // Optional,
     // Quality of webp file. available if lossy is true.
 It has a lower priority.
     // It would be overrided by Resolve.lossy.
     quality: number | undefined, // Default: 80.0, range: (0, 100)
-    // You can create many resolves, but more resolves mean more processing time.
+    // You can create many schemes, but more schemes mean more processing time.
-    // Key: resolve name
+    // Key: scheme name
-    resolves: Record<string, Resolve>,
+    schemes: Record<string, Scheme>,
 }

 interface Config {